datajake1999/OPL3GM_VSTi/readme.md

 * Nukeykt, for writing the Nuked OPL3 emulator and the MIDI drivers that this project is bassed on.
 * Wohlstand, for applying various updates to the aforementioned MIDI drivers.
+* The DOSBox Team, for providing a faster alternative to the Nuked OPL3 emulator.
 * Me, for writing the VST interface for this synth.
 * Developers in the 90s, for creating the original MIDI drivers that this project replicates, as well as the included instrument banks.